Szechenyi Baths: Best Guide to the Thermal Bath!

-Unfortunately, the Thermal Baths does not have its own hotel.
+Unfortunately, the Thermal Bath does not have an own hotel.
 If you would like to combine wellness with sightseeing in Budapest, then we can recommend a few accommodations near the Szechenyi Spa.
 Here are our tips for the most beautiful places to stay nearby:

 - Historic Hotel: The Mirage Medic Hotel is a beautiful 19th century house just 600 meters from the bath.
 It is recommended because of the optimal location and the lovely rooms.

 - Boutique Hotel: The small, cool boutique Hotel Park & Art Mini Boutique Hotel is around 15 minutes’ walk from the spa.
 This hotel has a great atmosphere and good transport links to the city center.